 Onboarding includes a virtual orientation to learn how to use the DoorDash app and getting your activation kit.

 DoorDash only pays via direct deposit, and you cannot use a savings account.
-Payments are made the first Monday of every week and take 1-2 business days to process.
+DoorDash payments are made the first Monday of every week and take 1-2 business days to process.

 But, isn’t there a way for DoorDash to pay daily?